mrocklin/blog/_posts/work/2015-02-11-Into-Remote.md

 Temp = memoize(Temp)
 {% endhighlight %}

-I won't be surprised if this approach concerns a few people.
-I've found it to be very effective in practice.
+I won't be surprised if this approach concerns a few people but I've found it to be effective so far.

 ### Keyword Arguments